What reliefs and exemptions are there from inheritance tax?

 The NRB applies to the taxable, non-exempt estate passing on death together with any taxable gifts made within the seven years before death.

-In 2021, Fred gives £50,000 each to his son and daughter after taking off annual exemptions*.
-In 2023 he dies leaving an estate worth £350,000.
+In 2022, Fred gives £50,000 each to his son and daughter after taking off annual exemptions*.
+In 2024 he dies leaving an estate worth £350,000.
 His will gives a legacy of £100,000 to his wife.
-His estate is held in cash and stocks and shares, and he has never owned a residence, as he was a tenant farmer all his life and lived in rented accommodation.
+His estate is held in cash and stocks and shares.
+He has never owned a residence, as he was a tenant farmer all his life and lived in rented accommodation.
 IHT is payable as follows:

 £